Guilouz/Creality-Helper-Script-Wiki/docs/firmwares/reset-factory-settings.md

 - Once executed, your printer will start with settings reset to default, only user preferences and connection settings are preserved.

+- If needed, start a new calibration in `Settings` → `Self-check` on screen UI.

     !!!
 Warning
         **After a factory reset, all features already been installed with <a href="../../helper-script/helper-script-installation">Helper Script for Creality</a>  must be reinstalled.**